CyphrRiot/ArchRiot/plan.md

 **RE-ENABLEMENT STEPS:**

+1. **FIRST**: Complete all testing requirements listed above
+2. Fix any issues discovered during testing
-1. Change `if false && !sbEnabled && sbSupported && luksUsed {` to `if !sbEnabled && sbSupported && luksUsed {` in `orchestrator/orchestrator.go:212`
+3. Change `if false && !sbEnabled && sbSupported && luksUsed {` to `if !sbEnabled && sbSupported && luksUsed {` in `orchestrator/orchestrator.go:212`
-2. Test on target systems
-3. Release as v2.10.4 or later
+4. Release as v2.10.4 or later

 **IMMEDIATE NEXT ACTION:**
-When ready to re-enable, remove the `false &&` condition and proceed with Phase 1 testing, then implement Phase 2 (Key Management Foundation).
+Begin comprehensive testing of all Phase 1 functionality before any re-enablement.
+Only after successful testing should the `false &&` condition be removed.